-A project team from the Department of Environment and Science (DES) and the Department of Innovation and Tourism Industry Development (DITID) will deliver the Queensland Ecotourism Trails program – ecotourism experiences at iconic Queensland destinations, including within or adjacent to national parks, as identified by the Government.
+A project team from the Department of Environment and Science (DES) and the Department of Tourism, Innovation and Sport (DTIS) will deliver the Queensland Ecotourism Trails program – ecotourism experiences at iconic Queensland destinations, including within or adjacent to national parks, as identified by the Government.
 As part of this program, Queensland Government is exploring the following ecotourism opportunities (with additional opportunities expected):

 The primary objective of the Queensland Ecotourism Trails program is to collaborate with Traditional Owners and regional communities to deliver new tourism opportunities for Queensland, founded on social, environmental and economic outcomes.
 These opportunities will showcase the state’s natural assets and cultural heritage and enhance connection to country, for now and for future generations.

 Ecotourism plays a vital role in regional communities, generating economic and social benefits, creating resilience through sustainable employment options, and boosting pride in the local community.
 Visitor and market interest in Aboriginal and Torres Strait Islander cultures presents an important opportunity for employment and business development for Aboriginal and Torres Strait Islander peoples.